College Application Booster® Camp: Complete your college essay in just 5 days with expert guidance.

 How to Write the Villanova University Essays

-For the 2024–2025 application cycle, Villanova requires students to write one 250-word essay, selected from five potential prompts.
-With this essay, the admissions committee aims to gain more insight into the way you see the world and how you will positively impact Villanova’s community.
-The guide below features explanations for each prompt and a sample essay to learn the best strategies for tackling this essay!
+For the 2025–2026 application cycle, Villanova requires students to write one 250-word essay, selected from five potential prompts.
+With this essay, you should provide the admissions committee with deeper insights into the way you see the world and how you will positively impact Villanova’s community.
+In the guide below, we offer explanations for each of the five prompts, along with a sample essay to illustrate what a standout essay might look like.
+If you want to stand out to Villanova admissions officers, check out our insights below!

 Essay 1: